CS2103JAN2017-F12-B3/addressbook-level4/docs/UserGuide.md

 * `list`<br>
   `select 2`<br>
-  Selects the 2nd task in the task manager.
+  Selects the 2nd task in Funtasktic.
 * `find report` <br>
   `select 1`<br>
   Selects the 1st task in the results of the `find` command.

 ### 2.5.
 Editing a task : `edit` or `change`

-Edits an existing task in FunTaskTic.<br>
+Edits an existing task in Funtasktic.<br>
 The tasks can be edited through the index from a list.<br>
 Multiple fields in a task can be edited at once.<br>
 Format: `edit INDEX COMPONENT(s)`